 Allocating Expense Types – Fuel Vendor

-Once you have filled out the General Information, continue to the section labeled ‘Fuel Vendor’ below.
-This is where you assign Expense Types to the different line items that will be generated on the vendor Bills.
+Once you have filled out the General Information, continue to the ‘Fuel Vendor’ section below.
+This is where you assign Expense Types to the different line items generated on the vendor Bills.
 For example, you will probably want to assign the ‘Fuel (Gallons)’ and ‘Fuel (Litres)’ (if applicable) to a matching ‘Fuel’ Expense type.
 If you do not have an applicable Expense Type, you can always create a new one.

 Note that you can select ‘Skip’ as an Expense Type if you want to exclude those charges entirely — they will not be included in the vendor Bill.